The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Participatory Budgeting Processes

+This description of a typical PB process is the one we adopt for this survey.
+Specifically, when referring to a PB process, we will have in mind a mechanism implementing these steps.
+Note that we will mainly focus on the voting stage, \textit{i.e.}, the third bullet point of the above.

-Note that the steps above have been phrased as if the organising entity was a municipality, the typical case.
-However, the scale of the process can vary significantly, from a neighbourhood of a city---as, for instance, in Amsterdam \citep{amspb}---to subnational entities---for example regional departments in Peru \citep{Shah07}.
-There also are examples of PB processes implemented in schools\footnote{See for instance \href{https://www.participatorybudgeting.org/pb-at-ps139/}{participatorybudgeting.org/pb-at-ps139} for an example of PB processes within primary schools.}, or housing communities\footnote{See the example of social housing in Scotland for instance: \href{https://sharedfuturecic.org.uk/participatory-budgeting-within-social-housing-ideas-for-better-engaging-with-tenants-and-residents-groups/}{sharedfuturecic.org.uk/participatory-budgeting- {}within-social-housing-ideas-for-better-engaging-with-tenants-and-residents-groups}.}.
+As should be clear by now, this description only fits most PB processes, but not all.
+For instance, the above is phrased as if the organising entity was a municipality.
+This is the typical case; however, the scale of the process can vary significantly: from schools,\footnote{See \href{https://www.participatorybudgeting.org/pb-at-ps139/}{participatorybudgeting.org/pb-at-ps139} for an example of PB within a primary school.} or housing communities,\footnote{See the example of social housing in Scotland for instance: \href{https://sharedfuturecic.org.uk/participatory-budgeting-within-social-housing-ideas-for-better-engaging-with-tenants-and-residents-groups/}{sharedfuturecic.org.uk/participatory-budgeting-within-social-housing-ideas-for-better-engaging-with-tenants-and-residents-groups}.} to neighbourhoods of a city,\footnote{\textit{E.g.}, Amsterdam organises individual PB processes for each district \citep{amspb}.} and even to subnational entities.\footnote{PB processes were organised at the scale of a regional department in Peru \citep{Shah07}.}

 It is also interesting to note that not all the processes include a voting stage.
-Indeed, sometimes the PB process is just organised as a deliberative mechanism throughout which the set of projects to implement is determined meeting after meeting.
-This was typically the case for the first PB process implemented in Brazil \citep{Caba04}.
+Indeed, some PB processes are organised as a simple deliberative mechanism throughout which the set of projects to implement is determined meeting after meeting.
+This was typically the case for some of the first PB processes implemented in Brazil \citep{Caba04}.
+Given that we focus on the voting stage of PB processes, we will assume that all PB processes are organised around a voting stage.